YongHsiangHsieh/-IoT-Motion-Activated-Smart-Light/README.md

    - Once linked, the devices from your Smart Life app will appear in your cloud project.

 4. **Retrieve device credentials:**
-   - In the Tuya IoT platform, under your project’s **Devices** section, locate your light bulb.
+   - In the Tuya IoT platform, under your project's **Devices** section, locate your light bulb.
    - Note down the **Device ID**, **Local IP Address**, and **Local Key**.

 5. **Use `tinytuya` to verify credentials on your Raspberry Pi, making sure it's on the same 2.4GHz Wi-Fi network as the smart light bulb:**